PhotographersNetwork

 The project ‘Buscando al Perro Familiar’ delves deep into the legend of the ‘Perro Familiar’, which dates back to the beginnings of Spanish colonisation in Latin America.
 This story is about a mysterious creature that was used by the large landowners of the sugar industry to control their workers and increase their profits.
 The legend paints a dark chapter in the region’s history and still has an impact on the community today.

-The project aims to create new interpretations of the legend through collaborative interventions in the community of Santa Ana in Tucumán, Argentina and to develop a speculative narrative that links historical contexts, memories and images.
-Using multimedia tools with a focus on documentary photography and community collaboration.
+The project aims to create new interpretations of the legend through collaborative interventions in the community of Santa Ana in Tucumán, Argentina and to develop different narratives that links historical contexts, memories and images.
+Through a cross-media lens, with focus on documentary photography and community collaboration.
 ‘Buscando al Perro Familiar’ aims to help integrate oral narratives into a contemporary context and encourage collaboration with and within local communities.

 ©Emilio Nasser